lukasbestle/shareable/README.md

 - **Expires**
   The time when the file should expire.
 After that time the file won't be accessible.
   If you remove the default value and leave the field empty, the file will never expire.
+  If given as a relative value (e.g. `+ 1 year`), the relative date is calculated from the "Created" date.
 - **ID**
   The slug in the shareable file URL.
   By default it will be randomly generated as a six-char alphanumerical string.
 The random ID includes the current date in an encoded form, so the random ID will never be the same as one generated in the past.